 The EIT will also sustain collaboration beyond year 15 with the first wave KICs under the established a strategic cooperation framework.
-Following the signature of the Memorandum of Cooperation, the first wave KICs might be granted the EIT funding following the competitive call's launch launched in 2024 and, respectively, in 2025 the EIT will supervise and monitor the implementation of the KIC post-15 activities and manage the grant.
+Following the signature of the Memorandum of Cooperation, and the grants for the 2025 MoC activities.
+The EIT will supervise and monitor the implementation of the KIC post-15 activities in 2026 and manage the grant.

-- 1. No. of KICs delivering results and impact beyond 15 years. - 2.
-No. of current KIC activity areas continuing beyond 15-years thanks to an effective sustainability mechanism. - 3.
+- 1. Number of KICs delivering results and impact beyond 15 years. - 2.
+Number of current KIC activity areas continuing beyond 15-years thanks to an effective sustainability mechanism. - 3.
 Lessons learnt identified (from the first-wave KICs operations, and derived from relevant evaluations, assessment and reviews) integrated into the current KIC cooperation framework.

-Actions [main activities] Indicator [KPI] Target Main outputs #19 Implementation of the strategic cooperation framework with KICs beyond year 15 1 st wave of KICs remain financially sustainable and deliver impact Monitoring and cooperation framework for first wave KICs developed under the Memorandum of Cooperation Grant Agreements under the MoC are implemented and monitored.
-Pre-financing made for 2025 grants.
-Evaluation and potential call 2026-2027 Strategic cooperation framework implementation Assessment report of pilot under the MoC in 2025 and decision and potential further calls or modification of the framework
+Actions [main activities] Indicator [KPI] Target Main outputs #19 Implementation of the strategic cooperation framework with KICs beyond year 15 1 st wave of KICs remain financially sustainable and deliver impact Monitoring and cooperation framework developed based on the pilot implementation of the Memorandum of Cooperation Continued supervision of MoCs implementation with the first wave KICs Strategic cooperation framework implementation